CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/Setting-up-your-computer.md

 ### git

 Go to [this link](https://git-scm.com/download/win) and download '64-bit Git for Windows Setup.'.
-This will download an .exe, run it once the download is finish.
+This will download a .exe, run it once the download is finish.
 This will run you through the installation of git as well ask you about configuration preferences.
 You can leave everything set as the default option (you can always change your settings later).

 Once installed, you can check 2 things.